The Authorship Dilemma: Alphabetical or Contribution?: Discrete Budgets

 \subsection{Rotations}

-Players can sometimes overcome the limitations of a fixed contribution scheme.
-That is, they can simultaneously solve the highest number of hardest projects and achieve fairness, regardless of the contribution vector.
-We refer to this phenomenon as \emph{rotations}.
-Players who collaborate on multiple projects agree that one of them will be the primary author on half of their publications, while the other will be first author on the remaining ones - regardless of whether this represents their actual contributions.
+Agents can sometimes overcome the limitations of a fixed contribution scheme.
+That is, they can simultaneously solve the highest number of hardest projects and eliminate free riding, regardless of the contribution vector.
+We refer to this phenomenon as \emph{rotations}: agents collaborating on multiple projects agree that one of them is the first author on half of their projects, while the other is first on the remaining projects, regardless of whether this represents their actual contributions. \\

-We first demonstrate this result for budgets with multiple identical coins.
+We first demonstrate this for budgets with multiple identical coins.

-\begin{proposition} There exist academic games with discrete budgets and multiple identical coins such that for every $\phi$, the maximum number of hard projects is solved in a refined pairwise stable equilibrium and no player suffers any loss due to unfairness. \end{proposition}
+\begin{theorem} There exist academic games with discrete budgets and multiple identical coins such that for every $\phi$, the maximum number of hard projects is solved in a pairwise stable equilibrium and no free riding occurs. \end{theorem} \begin{proof} Let $\phi < 1$ and consider a two agent game, such that agent $1$ has coins $\{c_{1,1}, c_{1,2}\}$, agent $2$ has coins $\{c_{2,1}, c_{2,2}\}$, and all the coins have weight $1$.
+Consider the coalition structure $CS = (C_1, C_2)$, where $C_1 = \{c_{1,1}, c_{2,1}\}$ and $C_2 = \{c_{2,2}, c_{1,2}\}$, such that agent $1$ is the first author on project $C_1$ and agent $2$ is the first author on project $C_2$.

+It can be verified that both agents receive the best possible utility, which coincides with the fair allocation given by alphabetical ordering.
+Moreover, $CS$ is pairwise stable: no agent can gain by investing the coin from their second-author project to a singleton project, since the other agent will retaliate and drop the other project as well. ~\end{proof}